wccrawford/Reader-s-Dictionary/README.md

 # ReadersDictionary

-Description goes here.
+Reader's Dictionary is designed to help readers look up words while they are reading, and then study the words afterwards.

 ## Copyright

-Copyright (c) 2011 Your Name.
+Copyright (c) 2011 William Crawford.
 See LICENSE.txt for for futher details.